aleju/mario-ai/README.md

 # About

-This project contains code to train a model that automatically learns to play Super Mario World from raw pixel values.
+This project contains code to train a model that automatically plays the first level of Super Mario World using only raw pixels as the input (no hand-engineered features).
-The underlying technique is deep Q-learning, as described in the [Atari paper](http://arxiv.org/abs/1312.5602).
+The used technique is deep Q-learning, as described in the [Atari paper](http://arxiv.org/abs/1312.5602) ([Summary](https://github.com/aleju/papers/blob/master/neural-nets/Playing_Atari_with_Deep_Reinforcement_Learning.md)), combined with a [Spatial Transformer](https://arxiv.org/abs/1506.02025).

 # Video